timescale/docs/self-hosted/configuration/configuration.md

 some growth.
 For most use cases we recommend the following setting:

 ```
-max_locks_per_transaction = 2 * num_chunks
+max_locks_per_transaction = 2 * num_chunks / max_connections
 ```

-where `num_chunks` is the maximum number of chunks you expect to have in a hypertable.
+where `num_chunks` is the maximum number of chunks you expect to have in a hypertable and `max_connections` is the number of connections configured for PostgreSQL.
-This setting takes into account that the number of locks taken by a hypertable query is roughly equal to the number of chunks in the hypertable, or double that number if the query also uses an index.
-You can see how many chunks you currently have using the [`chunks_detailed_size`][chunks_detailed_size] command.
+This takes into account that the number of locks used by a hypertable query is roughly equal to the number of chunks in the hypertable if you need to access all chunks in a query, or double that number if the query uses an index.
- Also note that `max_locks_per_transaction` is not an exact setting; it only controls the *average* number of object locks allocated for each transaction.
-For more information, please review the official PostgreSQL documentation on
+You can see how many chunks you currently have using the [`timescaledb_information.hypertables`][timescaledb_information-hypertables] view.
-[lock management][lock-management].
+Changing this parameter requires a database restart, so make sure you pick a larger number to allow for some growth.
+For more information about lock management, see the [PostgreSQL documentation][lock-management].

 ## TimescaleDB configuration and tuning